 Above: The walls are painted Farrow & Ball’s Off-Black, a perfect backdrop for leafy plants.

-Above: In the bath, original fixtures and fittings and a Meyer lemon plant add to the charmingly humble feel.
+Above: In the bath, original fixtures and fittings and a potted pelargonium add to the charmingly humble feel.

 Above: A vintage bathtub painted slate gray.